mnubo/node-red-contrib-mnubo/nodes/mnubo/README.md

 •	mnubo config: This is the Configuration Node that holds the mnubo's SmartObjects credential, all nodes need to have this configured.

-•	SmartObjects auth: This node is used to fetch the access token for communication, with SmartObject, this node, you will allow you to get the status about the token.
+•	SmartObjects auth: This node is used to fetch the access token for communication with SmartObject.
+This node will also allow you to get the status about the token.

 •	SmartObjects owners : This node is used to handle the Owners Ingestion API: Create, Update, Delete,Claim Object

-•	SmartObjects objects : This node is used to handle the Objectd Ingestion API: Create, Update, Delete
+•	SmartObjects objects : This node is used to handle the Objects Ingestion API: Create, Update, Delete

 •	SmartObjects events : This node is used to handle the Events Ingestion API: Send, SendFromDevice